cfu288/mere-medical/apps/docs/docs/getting-started/docker.md

 You can grab the required files for the following steps [here](https://github.com/cfu288/mere-medical/tree/main/examples/mere-medical-docker-compose-caddy-ssl).

-If not, then you can create a new directory and copy the following a docker compose file into it.
+If not, then you can create a new directory and copy the following docker compose file into it.

 ```yaml title="mere-medical/docker-compose.yaml"
 services: